brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

          }
       }

-   .. versionadded:: 2.2.0
    Main entities can be prioritised, please have a look into the :ref:`main-entity-prioritisation` section.

 .. index::